choeffer/360pibot/docs/intro.rst

 use the modules on the Raspberry Pi itself and connect to it over VNC, see VNC_ .
 For both ways, using the modules on the Raspberry Pi itself or remote on a laptop/computer to control the Raspberry Pis GPIOs, no modifications have to be done in the source code of the modules.

-All the default values in the modules are the once which are used while experimenting/developing with the demo implementation.
-They provide a good starting point for the range of the values.

 The documentation is made with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules